BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 ### How To Edit

-Honestly, the easiest way to edit these files, at least if you're adding new elements, is to duplicate existing code blocks.
-This will guarantee you'll keep the code structure the game needs consistent, and saves you a bit of work typing everything out.
+The easiest way to edit these files, at least if you're adding new elements, is to duplicate existing code blocks.
+This will keep the code structure the game needs consistent, and saves unnecessarily typing everything out.

 <!--I've provided an annotated sample/template mod on Nexusmods <a href="https://www.nexusmods.com/baldursgate3/mods/10086">here,</a> which you can use to follow along with this guide, and understand a bit more about what goes into the code structure for a given node.-->